stepzen-dev/transferred-stepzen-schemas/amadeus/README.md

 ### Overview

 For a full tutorial on importing schemas into your StepZen project, the main [Readme](https://github.com/steprz/stepzen-schemas) of this repository provides step-by-step instructions to do so.

+Power your airline and travel industry data from Amadeus.

+This schema will include authentication to an endpoint through the Amadeus REST API to query instances from a fixed amadeus schema.

+## What comes with the Amadeus backend <a name="context"></a>

+1. Expansive API for bookings, flights, and travel interary.
+2. Real-time flight and airport updates.

 ## Preparing your Amadeus Configuration